Russ Harvey Consulting - Computer and Internet Services

 Upgrading Windows

-I generally recommend that people stay with Windows 10 rather than moving to Windows 11, particularly on older systems, for the following reasons:
+I've generally recommended that people stay with Windows 10 rather than moving to Windows 11, particularly on older but functional systems, for the following reasons:

-When Windows 10 support expires on (October 14, 2025) you now need to reassess that choice.
+Once Windows 10 support expires on October 14, 2025 you will need to reassess that choice.

 Ultimately the solution depends upon your requirements and how important Windows is to you.